alekzandr/flowmeter/README.md

 ```

 <h3>Note:</h3>
 The current implementaion is still in its early versions and inefficient at handling memory.
 We are currently beginning optimizations to reduce memory usage and provide a more stable process.
 Processing a large PCAP can be very MEMORY INTENSIVE.

-Additionally, Flowmeter doest not work in jupyter notebooks due to how notebooks handle multiprocesses pooling.
+Additionally, Flowmeter does not work in jupyter notebooks due to how notebooks handle multiprocesses pooling.

 # Contributions
 If you would like to contribute feel free to fork the repo, clone the project, submit pull requests, open issues, or request features/enhancements.